KonstantinPfeiffer/TasmotaWaterFlow/readme.md

 Use https://tasmota.github.io/install/ to install the default ESP32 Tasmota image, then use the "Upgrade Firmware" function to upload the custom image.

-When you are connected, copy the follwing Script to the Script Console, don´t forget to activate.
+When you are connected, copy the Script from "FlowMeter_Final_script.txt" to the Script Console, don´t forget to activate.
 You also have to configure MQTT.
 The Values from Counter1 are taken, so you have to configure your Profile to "Generic" and define the Counter on the GPIO you connected the WaterFlow Meter.

 Save and activate the Content from FlowMeter_Final_script.txt in the Console-->Script (Not BERRY Script in ESP32!)